Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 Reading q-q plots
 ^^^^^^^^^^^^^^^^^^^^^^
-An example of a quantile-quantile plots is shown below, note that the data is the same a the example quantile plot described in the `reading quantile plots` section above.
-This figure compares the quantile data from a base scenario ( in this case the long_current scenario) to the quantile data from the scenario of interest.
-So for the point at approximately (10, 60) on the reduction_0.5 line can be interpreted as the modelled 10th percentile heads (342.5 m msl, from the quantile plot in the section above) would be the 60th percentile heads for the reduction_0.5 scenario.
-From this if we assume that the long_current scenario is a reasonable representation of the historical record then we can infer that if we transitioned to the reduction_0.5 scenario then we would expect that the current low levels that were experienced 10 percent of the time would now be experienced 60 percent.
-This address the potential bias problems (e.g. if the model over/under estimates the groundwater levels) that are present in the quantile plots, but does make it harder to interpret.
+An example of a quantile-quantile plots is shown below.
+Note that the data is the same a the example quantile plot described in the `reading quantile plots` section above.
+This figure compares the quantile data from a base scenario (in this case the long_current scenario) to the quantile data from the scenario of interest.
+So the point at approximately (10, 60) on the reduction_0.5 line can be interpreted as the modelled 10th percentile heads (342.5 m msl, from the quantile plot in the section above) would be the 60th percentile heads for the reduction_0.5 scenario #todo the last part of this sentence doesn't make sense with the first part.
+From this if we assume that the long_current scenario is a reasonable representation of the historical record then we can infer that if we transitioned to the reduction_0.5 scenario then we would expect that the current low levels that were experienced 10 percent of the time would now be experienced 60 percent of the time.
+This addresses the potential bias problems (e.g. if the model over/under estimates the groundwater levels) that are present in the quantile plots, but does make it harder to interpret.

 .. figure:: ../Scenarios/allocation_results/mangawera_valley/qq_plots/hds_mangawera_0.png